 and must have the card in his or her possession to enable this subsection to be complied with.

-Penalty: $200.
+Penalty: a fine of $200.

 (3) It is a defence to a charge under subsection (2) for a person to prove that he or she had a reasonable excuse for failing to produce the card or to have it in his or her possession or to do both of those things, as the case may be.

+[Section 61 amended by No. 4 of 2008 s.
+43.]

 62. Conditions and restrictions

 (1) A licensing officer may issue or renew a licence subject to conditions and restrictions set out in, or provided with, the licence.